 Start with your best-fitting jean, preferably washed (not stretched from wear).
 Lay your jean on a rigid table (not a bed or other soft surface) like shown above.
 Pull the outside edges of the waistband outwards to remove any slack.
 Measure across in the center of the waistband – the edges of your measurement should not exceed the outside edges of the waistband.

 Measure again to make sure your measurements are consistent.
-Match your measurement to the list below.
+Match your measurement to our sizing chart.